WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

   mention the image content.
 - Records with duplicate machine- and creator-generated tags mean those tags are likely quite relevant, and a higher score for them seems appropriate.
-- Records which don't have machine-generated labels are unaffected.
+- Records which don't have machine-generated labels will not receive any boosting, making them less likely to show up in searches.

 #### Conclusion